 Following a healthy pregnancy, Mosa gives birth in a care facility to her new baby: Joshua.
 Information is captured about Joshua and about the relationship between him and his parents in the care facility’s electronic medical records (EMR) system.
 Leveraging the information in the EMR, a new demographic record is created for baby Joshua in the Ministry of Health’s (MOH) national Client Registry.

-Joshua’s demographic record in the Client Registry establishes his unique identity across the care delivery network operated under the auspices of the MOH.
-Joshua’s data is also securely shared with the Civil Registration and Vital Statistics (CRVS) database maintained by the Ministry of Home Affairs in the country where Joshua was born.
-This CRVS data is used to generate a birth certificate for Joshua.
+Joshua’s demographic record in the Client Registry establishes his unique master identity across the care delivery network operated under the auspices of the MOH.
+Joshua’s data are also securely shared with the Civil Registration and Vital Statistics (CRVS) database maintained by the Ministry of Home Affairs in the country where Joshua was born.
+These data are used to generate a birth certificate for Joshua.

 Some days after Mosa and Joshua return home from the care facility, Joshua’s health card and his birth certificate are delivered.
-Joshua now has his unique identifier for health purposes and his birth certificate, which affords him a legal status in his country.
+Joshua now has his unique master identifier for health purposes and his birth certificate, which affords him a legal status in his country.

 The EMR acts as a Patient Identity Source.
 The CR acts as the Patient Identity Manager.
 The CRVS acts as a Patient Identity Consumer.